Adelina805/CS210-Programming-Assignment-1/README.md

 Node : node container for the Circular Doubly Linked List PUBLIC MEMBER VARIABLES
-   T *data; - data for node
+   T *data; - Data for node
-   Node<T> *next; - next pointer for node
+   Node<T> *next; - pointer to the next node
-   Node<T> *prev; - previous pointer for node CONSTRUCTORS
+   Node<T> *prev; - pointer to the previous node CONSTRUCTORS
-   Node(T *data) - default constructor, creates node with some data, sets both pointers to null PUBLIC MEMBER FUNCTIONS void print()
-   print: calls the print function, no input or output
+   Node(T *data) - default constructor, creates node with some data and sets both pointers to null PUBLIC MEMBER FUNCTIONS void print() - calls the print function of the data stored in the node. no input or output
-   Precondition: State of Program before member function is run
+      Precondition: data stored in the node is valid and can be printed
-   Postcondition: State of Program after member function is run
+      Postcondition: the print function is called and data is printed

-CircularDLL : Description of the role or purpose of objects of this class goes here.
-PUBLIC MEMBER VARIABLES
+CircularDLL : container for nodes in a Circular Doubly Linked List PUBLIC MEMBER VARIABLES
-data_type Variable_Name; - Purpose of the variable
-CONSTRUCTORS
+   Node<T> *head; // head pointer
+   Node<T> *tail; // tail pointer
+   int length; - length, number of nodes in list CONSTRUCTORS
 Brief description of the purpose of this constructor; for example, default constructor, copy constructor Destructor if any.
 Describe the destructor